chao-mu/random-fuzzer/README.md

 random-fuzzer
 =============

-A very simple fuzzer desgiend to sends random bytes and, if instructed to, capture replies
+A very simple fuzzer desgiend to send random bytes and, if instructed to, capture the first reply and write it to a file.

+This is simply a quick hack I wrote to debug an issue.